Skip to Main Content

 When possible, use the Advanced Search option, which offers many customized tools for your search.
 Below are a list of many common advanced search pages tools and a screenshot of the Academic Search Premiere's advanced search webpage.

 • Database Names and Vendors: Most databases are run by a company (or vendor) that hosts many different databases.
-Look in the upper left-hand corner of the screenshot below to see that EBSCOhost is the company hosting this database and Academic Search Premier is the database you are searching.
-You can also select Choose Databases if you would like to search a different database hosted by EBSCOhost or to search multiple databases at once.
+Look in the upper left corner of the screenshot below to see that Academic Search Premier is the database you are searching.
+Academic Search Premiere is owned by a larger vendor called EBSCOhost.
+If you click on Academic Search Premiere, a windows pop-ups where you can choose to search other EBSCOhost owned databases at the same time.
+This allows you to quickly search multiple databases or switch what database you are searching.

 • Advanced Search Box: This detailed search box is your core search tool.
 The multiple rows allow you to group related search terms together or to separate different search concepts.
 You can also use Boolean Operators (AND, OR, NOT) to tell the database how you want to connect these search terms.
 The Select a Field option allows you to search only specific fields, such as the author, title, subject, or abstract.
 This field is optional and if you leave the field alone the database will search for your keywords in all the possible search fields.
 Searching the Abstract can be very helpful early in your research because an important term for the article might not be in the title, but it will likely be in the abstract (or summary) of an article.